 Here are a few explanations of vocabulary words that have several meanings or might not be clear in the TED talks, as well as a few related words that are not in those talks.

 To abandon is to leave someone or something completely behind.
 When a ship is sinking and cannot be saved, sailors are told to “Abandon ship!”
-Sometimes people take unwanted pets into the country and abandon them there.

 To accommodate means to make room for something (or someone) or to fit it/him/her into a plan or schedule.
 “We’ll try to accommodate any reasonable request, but placements are limited, so apply early.”